patroni/patroni/docs/replica_bootstrap.rst

 running master or replicas.
 In that case, an empty string will be passed in a connection string.
 This is useful for restoring the formerly running cluster from the binary backup.

-A special ``keep_data`` parameter, if defined, will instuct Patroni to  not clean PGDATA folder before calling restore.
+A special ``keep_data`` parameter, if defined, will instruct Patroni to  not clean PGDATA folder before calling restore.

 A special ``no_params`` parameter, if defined, restricts passing parameters to custom command.